dekuNukem/duckyPad-Pro/README.md

 ### Hackerman

-* Of course, by automating HID inputs, you can take over an entire computer with the push of a button!
+* Of course, by automating inputs, you can take over an entire computer with the push of a button!

 ![alt_text](resources/photos/badusb.gif)